danielecapo/sfont/README.md

 (upper-tracy f 700 140 70 11)
 ```

+### Interpolations

+A discussion of interpolations is in examples/usemath.rkt.

 ### Macros for defining fonts

-In fontwriter.rkt I've defined macros that can be used to produce fonts.
+In parametric/fontwriter.rkt I've defined macros that can be used to produce fonts.
 You can browse the example directory to learn about them (in particular the file examples/fontwrite-square.rkt is commented and can be used as a guide).

 My idea is that a parametric font should be represented as a function that relates an input (the *parameters*) to an output (the resulting font).
 In this way when we call the font-function we have a new font output and, if we can display the resulting font, we can easily explore our 'design space'.